frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 Reinforcement learning is the process of interacting with your environment and maximizing some reward.
 A natural form of reinforcement learning happens all the time.
-Whenever a child is playing and learning to understand the world through interaction an analogue of it is taking place.
-In computer science there is a whole field of study to understand how this can take place with computers.
-While reinforcement learning belongs in the category of machine learning it differs from other methods in important ways.
-It differs from supervised learning where you are training a model based on a labeled dataset.
+Whenever a child is playing and learning to understand the world through interaction natural reinforcement learning is taking place.
+In computer science there is a whole field of study to understand how computers can learn from interaction.
+Reinforcement learning differs from other methods of machine learning in important ways.
+Instead of training a model on a labeled dataset as in supervised learning you are working with unlabeled data.
 Supervised learning can not learn from unstructured interaction with the environment.
 Instead you are completely dependent on the data you provide.
 However reinforcement learning gives us a robust way to learn from interaction without labeling.
 Another difference from supervised learning is the need to think about delayed reward.
 Not only will you need to think about reward happening immediately but also far in the future.

 There are multiple complicating factors inherent in thinking about such a problem including: how far to look in the future, what long term consequences